 This funding is to help with pastoral support.

-How can Pupil Premium & Recovery Premium be used?
+How can Pupil Premium be used?

 It’s up to school leaders to decide how to spend the pupil premium.
 This is because school leaders are best-placed to assess their pupils’ needs and use funding to improve attainment.
 Evidence suggests that pupil premium spending is most effective when schools use a tiered approach, targeting spending across 3 areas, with a particular focus on teaching.